Yuanyuan-Shi/PowerOutagePredictor/README.md

 Documentation regarding this project.
 To view the API documentation, open the API Documentation.md file.
 The Presentations and poster directory contains more information about this project.
 The build\_ directory and the rest of the files are related to Sphinx autodocumentation tool that we are planning to implement.
 For now, simply open the API documentation.md file.

 ### GUI demo
-GUI implementation of this project.
-Note that this is still not fully functional.
-Currently the GUI can display the history of outages, but the prediction algorithm has yet to be implemented into the GUI.
+The GUI can display the history of outages and the prediction generated from any machine learning algorithm that the user preferred in the project.
+A web-based user interactive interface is built using Javascript.
+Users could read the prediction and history outages from the dashboard on any mobile device.
+Since the data is confidential, the outage data demonstration is only available from 2014/03/01 to 2014/03/30, and the information is hashed.

 ### Graphs
 Workflow and images pertaining to design considerations.